apache/incubator-stormcrawler/RELEASING.md

 svn commit -m "Added Key for <name>" KEYS
 ```

-- Create a maven `settings.xml` to publish to `repository.apache.org`.
-An example configuration:
+- Create a Maven `settings.xml` in `~/.m2` to publish to `repository.apache.org`.
+- An example configuration can look like:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>